k8snetworkplumbingwg/sriov-network-device-plugin/README.md

 ## SR-IOV Network Device Plugin

-The SR-IOV Network Device Plugin is Kubernetes device plugin for discovering and advertising networking resources in the form of SR-IOV virtual functions (VFs) and PCI physical functions (PFs) available on a Kubernetes host.
+The SR-IOV Network Device Plugin is Kubernetes device plugin for discovering and advertising networking resources in the form of:
+- SR-IOV virtual functions (VFs)
+- PCI physical functions (PFs)
+- Auxiliary network devices, in particular Subfunctions (SFs)

+which are available on a Kubernetes host

 ## Features

 - Handles SR-IOV capable/not-capable devices (NICs and Accelerators alike)
+- Handles PCI backed Auxiliary network devices (**at the moment SFs only**)
 - Supports devices with both Kernel and userspace (UIO and VFIO) drivers
 - Allows resource grouping using "Selector"
 - User configurable resourceName